keleshev/keleshev.com/simple-recursion-scheme-in-ocaml.md

 <center>Draft</center>

 Let us explore a simple recursion scheme in OCaml.
-To create a motivation for it, and as an example, we will write a few simple compiler passes for a toy language.
+To create motivation for it, we will write a few simple compiler passes for a toy language.

 > You might think—*oh, crickets! again these functional programmers
-> with their compilers, as opposed to real problems*—but I will interject.
+> with their compilers! gimme some real problems!*—but I will interject.
+>
 > First, compilers are the single most researched application of software,
 > so there is existing terminology which can be quickly used to
 > build up a realistic example.
+>
 > Second, and more importantly, it looks like there are more and more
 > applications of compiler construction methods to other fields,
 > for example, [financial instruments][FI].